Pikerozzo/machine-learning/README.md

 This project focused on analyzing and modeling the "Insurance" dataset.
 The dataset includes attributes such as age, sex, BMI, region, number of children, smoking status, and insurance charges.

-The objectives of the project are:
+The objectives of the project were:

 - Perform data analysis to uncover insights and patterns.
 - Develop regression models to predict insurance charges.